ericvicenti/leak/README.md

 Other than the following restrictions, leak should work fine with existing repositories.

-Leak can be run inside of a properly configured repository.
-The repo must have `master` as the main branch, and `origin` as the main remote.
+Leak can be run anywhere inside of a properly configured repository.

 The `package.json` file must be present at the top-level of the repo and be valid JSON.
 The `version` value must be a proper [semantic version](http://semver.org/).